 What is DynoAppSearch?

 DynoAppSearch is a potentially unwanted application (PUA), a browser hijacker.
-It promotes dynoappsearch.com, a fake search engine by changing browser's settings and gathers information related to user's browsing activities/habits.
-In most cases people download and install apps of this type unknowingly.
+It promotes dynoappsearch.com (a fake search engine) by changing browser settings and gathers information relating to users' browsing activity.
+In most cases, people download and install apps of this type inadvertently.

-Like most browser hijackers DynoAppSearch promotes a fake search engine by modifying settings like address of a default search engine, homepage and new tab.
-After installation DynoAppSearch sets them to dynoappsearch.com.
-Simply said, apps of this type are designed to make sure that their users would visit a particular address when they open a browser, new tab or enter search queries into URL bar.
-In most cases it is impossible to remove address of a fake search engine that was appointed by a browser hijacker without having to uninstall it first.
-In this case dynoappsearch.com can be removed from the aforementioned settings only after uninstallation of DynoAppSearch.
-Search engines like dynoappsearch.com are fake because they provide users with results generated by other, usually legitimate search engines.
-They do not generate unique, individual results.
-Dynoappsearch.com provides results generated by Bing, it redirects its users to bing.com.
-However, it is not the only reason to uninstall DynoAppSearch (and not to use dynoappsearch.com).
-Typically, browser hijackers are designed to gather data related to user's browsing habits.
-Usually they collect browsing data like IP addresses, entered search queries, addresses of opened/visited sites, geolocations, and other data.
-Some browser hijackers can access (collect) sensitive details as well.
-In one way or another, their developers tend to generate revenue by selling gathered information to third parties who may be cyber criminals and misuse user's data in various ways.
-Apps of this type can cause problems related to browsing safety, privacy, it is possible that gathered data may be misused to steal user's identity as well.
-Therefore, we strongly recommend not to download and install such software.
+Like most browser hijackers, DynoAppSearch promotes a fake search engine by modifying settings such as the address of the default search engine, homepage, and new tab.
+After installation, DynoAppSearch assigns them to dynoappsearch.com.
+In this way, PUAs ensure that users visit a specific address when they open a browser, new tab or enter search queries into the URL bar.
+In most cases, it is impossible to remove the address of the fake search engine appointed by the browser hijacker without first uninstalling it.
+In this case, dynoappsearch.com can be removed from the aforementioned settings only after uninstallation of DynoAppSearch.
+Search engines such as dynoappsearch.com are classified as fake, since they provide results generated by other, usually legitimate, search engines (i.e., they do not generate unique results).
+Note that dynoappsearch.com provides results generated by Bing and simply redirects users to bing.com.
+This is not the only reason to uninstall DynoAppSearch and avoid dynoappsearch.com.
+Typically, browser hijackers gather data relating to users' browsing habits such as IP addresses, entered search queries, addresses of opened sites, geolocations, and other data.
+Some browser hijackers can access and record private, sensitive details.
+Developers generate revenue by selling the information to third parties (cyber criminals) and misusing it in various ways.
+PUAs can thus cause problems relating to browsing safety, privacy, and it is possible that gathered data will be misused to steal users' identities.
+Therefore, we strongly recommend against downloading or installing this software.